 Here are some benefits of unplugging:

 - Communicating face-to-face: Toddlers learn so much from face-to-face communication with their caregivers.
-In addition to language, Baby is also learning to read facial expressions and body language, which in turn helps him understand other people’s emotions, and the finer points of communication.
+In addition to language, Baby is also learning to read facial expressions and body language, which in turn helps them understand other people’s emotions, and the finer points of communication.

 - Encouraging creativity: Yes, television shows and learning apps can be lots of fun, and in some cases can be educational for toddlers, but they also do the entertaining for you.
 Unplugging during certain times of the day can force you to make your own fun, and you may just surprise yourself with the creative ideas you and Baby develop.

 - Developing good habits: Parents don’t want their children just relying on technology for entertainment.
 After all, there’s a perfectly good adventure to be had out there in the world!
-Designating time to unplug teaches Baby to divide his time between screen time and active play, which is a great lesson to establish early on.
+Designating time to unplug teaches Baby to divide their time between screen time and active play, which is a great lesson to establish early on.